Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 - to contact the relevant phone number or email address (listed below).

 With the exception of the Heritage heaters, service the heater as normal and include a check for negative pressure and CO spillage.
 If there is CO spillage, the appliance must be isolated if the cause cannot be determined and rectified.
-In the case of the Heritage heaters, isolate the appliance and advise the customer to contact Climate Technologies or Department of Health and Human Services, as appropriate.
+In the case of the Heritage heaters, isolate the appliance and advise the customer to contact Climate Technologies or the Department of Health and Human Services, as appropriate.

 - Vulcan and Pyrox Heritage supplied by Climate Technologies Pty Ltd.